 - Monsters with a base cry Most of the Pokémon in this period have cries with pitch and length parameters set at 0 and 128 respectively, which makes us think that these were the default values – and in turn, that each base cry was designed for a specific monster.
 Most of these monsters appear in Period 1, suggesting that cries were, for the most part, programmed during that period.

-- Monsters with a versatile TM movepool Many of the Pokémon, especially within the first half of P1a, have access to a vast number of machine moves, overshadowing many Pokémon added later in that regard.
+- Monsters with a versatile TM movepool Many of the Pokémon, especially within the first half of P1a, have access to a vast number of technical machine moves, overshadowing many Pokémon added later in that regard.

 PERIOD 1 MYSTERIES